 Target developed an app specifically to create a new in-store experience.
 Target’s Cartwheel app helps customers get the best price by offering exclusive in-store deals, only found within the app.
 Target created a brand new shopping experience by tailoring Cartwheel to help customers find manufacturer coupons and save money as they shop.
 By offering exclusive deals, in-store navigation and barcode scanning, shoppers are now spending 30% more at Target.
 You can hire NetSuite WMS to help you layout your inventory through a convenient barcoding system just like a Target.

 If you want to see the vast impact of the migration to mobile apps, take a look at what happened during the 2015 holiday season.

 In the past entering a credit card number and shipping details on a small mobile keypad made shopping on a mobile device difficult.
 Today, the checkout experience on smartphones has been vastly simplified with the introduction of Apple Pay and Stripe mobile payments in 2014.
 In fact, the 2015 holiday season still showed more than 50% of traffic and 30% of online sales coming from mobile devices.

 The migration to mobile has surfaced behavioral trends that have created new challenges for servicing potential and existing customers.
-For retailers, the opportunity is in creating a mobile app or improving an existing offering as more of their customers spend more of their time in mobile apps.
+For retailers, the opportunity is in an app builder creating a mobile app or improving an existing offering as more of their customers spend more of their time in mobile apps.